-Veronica Lake was in my living room yesterday morning, poised and bored, with the lissome form of a young dancer and the dead eyes of. . .well, the eyes of someone who’s seen her future.
+Veronica Lake was in my living room yesterday morning, poised and bored, with the lissome form of a young dancer and the dead eyes of. . .well, the eyes of someone who’s seen Veronica Lake’s future.

-Things moved fast.
-Paramount signed her in 1941, and producer Arthur Hornblow Jr. renamed her.
-Veronica Lake was 18.
+So things moved fast.
+Maybe too fast.
+Paramount signed her in 1941, where producer Arthur Hornblow Jr. took one listen to the Germanic-sounding name of “Ockleman” and swiftly renamed her.
+Veronica Lake was now all of 18.
 Like most starlets put through the studio mill, she was taught how to talk, walk, smoke, simmer.
-She never took to the screen style known as “schmacting” (increasingly popular with Davis and Crawford as they moved through the decade, also enjoyably showcased in any Warner Bros. madhouse scene), but she didn’t seem to bother much with the actual acting, either.
+Lake never took to the screen style known as “schmacting” (soon to become increasingly popular with Davis and Crawford as they moved through the decade, also enjoyably showcased in any Warner Bros. madhouse scene) but she didn’t seem to bother much with the actual acting, either.
 Did anyone ask her to?
 Did anyone want her to?
 She seems almost to have been born to enact the life of a Hollywood casualty—which she did impeccably.
 She had the requisite pushy mother, the dead father, the grave emotional issues.

-As World War II took off, Lake changed her famous “peek-a-boo” hairstyle for the war effort (apparently American women were working on tank-treads and airplane engines whilst dangling their hair in the gears; if true, a clear example of natural selection), and her box office wavered.
-Her marriages kept going bust, and then Lake was sued by her charming mother for financial support.
-Also, the studio system seemed sometimes to be challenging its stars to fail: Paramount cast Lake as a Nazi in The Hour Before Dawn, and left the Brooklynite alone to pull off a (crap) German accent.
-She also had a on-set accident which resulted in the death of her newborn son and the subsequent acceleration of her drinking problem.
-Word got around.
+As World War II took off, Lake was told to change her famous “peek-a-boo” hairstyle for the war effort (supposedly, the star’s style was so imitated that American women had been working on tank-treads and airplane engines whilst dangling their Lake-esque locks in the gears; if true, a clear example of natural selection), and soon her box office wavered.
+Lake’s marriage ended, she began to loathe Hollywood, and then she was sued by her charming mother for financial support.
+Plus, the studio system sometimes seemed to be daring its stars to fail: Paramount cast Brooklyn-born Lake as a Nazi in The Hour Before Dawn, leaving her untutored to pull off a (crap) German accent.
+The point of no return came after an on-set accident resulted in the death of her newborn son and the subsequent acceleration of her drinking problem.

-We know how it went; Downhill, fast.
-Maybe Lake couldn’t act but she was flawlessly enacting a script written by her colleagues, sex symbols of former eras.
+So you know how it went; Downhill, fast.
+Maybe Lake wasn’t RADA-trained, but she was flawlessly enacting a script written by her colleagues, sex symbols of former eras.
 Frances Farmer, Louise Brooks, Clara Bow.
-Monroe did the color re-make.
+(Monroe later did the color re-make.)

 Veronica Lake was a star by the age of 19 and all washed up by 27.

 But she had real cool, too.
-Lake taught herself to fly in 1946, and often flew herself from L.A. back home to New York.
-She had a lubricious affair with Marlon Brando that apparently left him reeling (to which I say: Respect).
-About her career, she admitted, “You could put all the talent I had into your eye, and still not suffer from impaired vision,” and “I wasn’t a sex symbol, I was a sex zombie”, which still is about as good a comment as any on the dehumanizing nature of star-making, and star-fucking.
+Lake taught herself to fly in 1946, and she began flying between L.A. and her hometown of New York.
+Back in Manhattan she had a hot and lubricious affair with young Marlon Brando that apparently left him reeling (to which I say: Respect).
+About her Hollywood career Veronica Lake said, “I wasn’t a sex symbol, I was a sex zombie,” which still is about as good a comment as any on the dehumanizing nature of star-making, and star-fucking.

 By the early 50’s Lake was on T.V., and then not getting hired at all.
 Late in the decade, after a few more divorces, she was back in NYC and moving from cheap hotel to cheap hotel, working as a barmaid.
 Arrested for public drunkenness.
 The gutter press of the time got a hold of that and ran the story, which must’ve been pretty shameful.
 But Lake still had her pride: When Brando heard how hard up she was, he sent her $1000.
 She didn’t cash the check.
 Instead, she framed it.

 As her mental and physical health deteriorated, she stole another idea from Louise Brooks, and pulled together a rather candid biography in 1972, Veronica.
 Book release parties were held for her in Hollywood.
-Her former colleagues were shocked at what showed up: A tiny bloated drunk, with puffy eyes and loose, blackened teeth.
+Lake’s former colleagues didn’t recognize her at first: A tiny bloated drunk who shuffled in with puffy eyes and loose, blackened teeth.
 She was paranoid that the FBI and IRS were out to get her.
 And she was alone, so alone.
 Veronica Lake was dead the next year at 50, of hepatitis and renal failure.
 The booze she’d used to treat her mental illness had taken her down, ounce by ounce.

 The eyes of a woman who’s being turned into a zombie and doesn’t really care.